marbl/verkko/README.md

     $MERQURY/_submit_build.sh -c 30 maternal.fofn maternal_compress
     $MERQURY/_submit_build.sh -c 30 paternal.fofn paternal_compress
     $MERQURY/_submit_build.sh -c 30 child.fofn    child_compress
+_submit_build.sh scripts should not be run from the same directory at the same time since Merqury uses temporary files with common names.

 if not, you can run